14 months · 20 countries · 100+ cities

 Pictured: a bus I managed to catch after hitch-hiking across the countryside.

-While in the West Bank, I took an afternoon stroll to a hammam (turkish style spa).
+While in the West Bank, I took an afternoon stroll to a hammam (a Turkish-style spa).
 When inside, the other guys there struck up conversations, helped me find my way around, and invited me to their homes to meet their families.

 When I left the hammam, sirens were wailing.
-Kids and teenagers were demonstrating and throwing stones at Israeli soldiers.
+A few blocks away, kids and teenagers were demonstrating and throwing stones at soldiers.
 On my way back to my hostel, I saw a kid of about 14, whistling and swinging a slingshot around in wide arcs as he walked home.

 I made it—a year of traveling the world!
 So many friends, colleagues and family cheered me on along the way.
-I’m grateful for each and every one of them.
+I was —and still am—grateful for each and every one of them.

 I went with two of my closest friends to some islands in Southern Thailand.
 The formula was as trite as it was fun: remote islands, diving, beach drinking.